How to tour Europe in a Motorhome-the ULTIMATE guide

 So, you’ve got a vehicle, a plan for overnight stays and the beginnings of a route.
 Now it’s time for the paperwork you need to carry, both for your motorhome/ campervan and also for you.

-In France, fines for speeding or incorrect paperwork must be paid in cash on the spot, or else you’ll be escorted to the nearest police station- not the most welcoming start to your holiday!
-However, if you have all the following, there’s nothing they can do except wish you a ‘bonne journee’ and see you on your merry way.
+In France, fines for speeding or incorrect paperwork are usually payable on the spot in cash, or else you’ll be escorted to the nearest police station (not the most welcoming start to your holiday!).

 READ MORE: Essential advice for motorhome touring in France